 Unfortunately, life gets busy, and thoughts of locating the underground cavern faded as more immediate and pressing concerns emerged.
-Fast forward to March 2020, and COVID-19 had canceled a majority of my obligations for the foreseeable future.
-Left with more time to explore and research thoughts of finding the subterranean lake resurfaced.
+Fast forward to March 2020, and COVID-19 had canceled most of my obligations for the foreseeable future.
+Left with more time to explore and research, thoughts of finding the subterranean lake resurfaced.

 Riddles in the Dark

-The earliest mention of this mysterious body of water occurs in the May 17, 1870 edition of The Daily Evening Express newspaper.
+The earliest mention of this mysterious body of water occurs in The Daily Evening Express newspaper’s May 17, 1870 edition.
 The article stated the underground lake was in a cave “formerly known by the name of ‘Bosler’s Hole.’”
-It was said to contain fish “devoid of eyes” and that the depth of the “water had never been fathomed.”
-Now I was definitely picturing Gollum’s Cave and participating in my very own game of Riddles in the Dark should I find it.
+It was said to contain fish “devoid of eyes,” and the depth of the “water had never been fathomed.”
+Now I was definitely picturing Gollum’s Cave and participating in my very own game of Riddles in the Dark, should I find it.

 I was also hugely skeptical.
-It was in this same year that another local paper, The Columbia Spy, had reported that a small fortune in gold was hidden in the hills surrounding Safe Harbor.
+In this same year, another local paper, The Columbia Spy, reported that a small fortune in gold was hidden in the hills surrounding Safe Harbor.
 Further straining credibility was the fact that the treasure was guarded by a seven-foot-tall Native American ghost who moved it nightly.
 Don’t believe me?
-Click here to read the full story.
+Click here to read the whole story.

 About eight miles south of Lancaster city, near Pequea valley, on the farm of Jacob Good, in Pequea Township, is a cave which was formerly known by the name of “Bosler’s Hole.”